MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 To distribute news across your organization, perform the following steps:

-1. [Decide your audience](#decide-your-audience) and where and when you want to share news.
+1. [Decide your audience](#decide-your-audience) and when and where you want to share the news.
 1. [Create an organization news site](#create-an-organization-news-site).
 1. [Create news posts on sites](#create-news-posts-on-sites).
 1. [Add the news web part on your home site or other sites where you want your news to appear](#use-the-news-web-part-to-distribute-news-on-the-sites-you-want), and set options for your news posts, like ordering, audience targeting, and more.